National Audit Projects (NAPs)

 Professor Moppett found that the NAPs were very well run, and well received by anaesthetists in the UK and the various specialist societies.
 Although his report made some recommendations for improvement these did not detract from the general extremely high standard of the projects.
 The NAPs were found to represent excellent value for money to the RCoA, anaesthetic specialist societies and the wider NHS.

-Would you like to find out more about NAPs?
+Would you like to find out more about the latest NAP?

-Please visit the NAP website for more information and detailed study documentation on each project.
+Please visit the NAP7 web page for more information and detailed study documentation.